Patternslib/Patterns-site/_posts/Documentation/2015-04-28-creating-a-pattern.md

 ---
 layout: documentation
-title: "Creating a new pattern"
+title: "How to create a new pattern"
 sub: developer
 file: create-a-pattern.md
 ---